Quoox’s campaign and lead generation functions can be used in a number of different ways, but they essentially boil down to the same two principals.

 Depending on how you wish to use a campaign, you might use one or more of the different entry points available for a campaign.
 By way of example:

 If you are wishing to link to a campaign from social media, you would link to the hook.
-If you are posting on Twitter Quoox, can do this for you.
-Similarly, once Facebook’s approvals team are back working (furloughed due to COVID), the Facebook posting link will be enabled.
+If you are posting on Twitter and/or Facebook, Quoox can do this for you.
 For all other methods, download the hook information, and extract the URL from that page for posting to the social media site of your choice.

 For email, you would likely embed the link to the desired campaign landing page.
 This will give the reader more details of what it is you are promoting, before they click the button to provide their details and move through the process.